-You need to answer "Yes" to all four statements before you apply for the elderly homeowner/renter credit.
+You need to answer "Yes" to all four statements before you apply.
 Any "No" answer means you are not eligible for the credit.

-Even though you may be eligible for the credit after completing Parts II and III of this form, it may be that you are not entitled to receive any credit.
+Even though you may be eligible for the credit after completing Parts II and III of this form, you still may not be entitled to receive any credit.
 Note that only one claim is allowed per household and that married taxpayers who are living apart may qualify for only one credit per year.

-Age 62 Test

-If you were 62 or older as of December 31, 2016, you can answer "Yes" to this statement.
+Age 62 Test.
+If you were 62 or older as of December 31, 2017, you can answer "Yes" to this statement.
 If you are married and both spouses own or rent your residence, only one of you has to meet the age requirement.

-Six-Month Test
+Six-Month Test.
 You can answer "Yes" to this question as long as you have occupied one or more residences as an owner and/or renter for six months or more during the year.

-Nine-Month Test

-You must have lived in Montana for nine months or more during the year to answer "Yes" to this statement.
-If you are the personal representative of the estate of an eligible individual who died during the year, you cannot claim this credit if that individual died before October 1, 2016.
-If you are married filing this claim with your spouse and if your spouse, who would have been the only eligible individual, dies before October 1, 2016, you are not eligible for this credit.
+Nine-Month Test.
+You must have lived in Montana for nine months or more during the year to answer "Yes."
+If you are the personal representative of the estate of an eligible individual who died during the year, you cannot claim this credit if that individual died before October 1, 2017.
+If you are married filing this claim with your spouse and if your spouse, who would have been the only eligible individual, dies before October 1, 2017, you are not eligible for this credit.
 You are eligible only if, as a surviving spouse, you are age 62 or older and you can continue to answer "Yes" to the other statements.

-Gross Household Income

-If your gross household income was less than \$45,000, you can answer "Yes" to this question.
+Gross Household Income.
+If your gross household income was less than \$45,000, you can answer "Yes."
 Your gross household income includes all income received by all individuals in the household.
-Use the worksheet on page 2 to calculate your Gross Household Income.
+Use the worksheet on page 2EC-2 to calculate your Gross Household Income.

-PART II - GROSS HOUSEHOLD INCOME
+PART II - NET HOUSEHOLD INCOME

 Enter your gross household income on line 1.
-Your gross household income is all the income received, taxable and nontaxable, by all individuals who live in your household.
+This is all the income received, taxable and nontaxable, by all individuals who live in your household.
 This includes, but is not limited to, the income of adult children and unrelated individuals living in your household.
 In addition to federal adjusted gross income, the following are examples of items that are included in gross household income:

-- Inheritances - Pension and annuity income (this includes railroad retirement) - Disability benefits including, but not limited to, veteran's disability, SSI payments and workers' compensation - Any capital gains that you excluded from your Montana adjusted gross income, such as the gain from the sale of your primary residence - Alimony and support payments - Nontaxable strike benefits - Cash public assistance and relief Do not include LIEAP (Low Income Energy Assistance Program) or SNAP (Supplemental Nutrition Assistance Program, formerly known as the Food Stamp Program) - Interest on federal, state, county and municipal bonds - All social security payments except those paid directly to a nursing home - Federal income tax refunds taxable in Montana - Federally taxable state tax refunds - Elderly homeowner/renter credit allowed
+- Pension and annuity income (this includes railroad retirement) - Disability benefits including, but not limited to, veteran's disability, SSI payments and workers' compensation - Any capital gains that you excluded from your Montana adjusted gross income, such as the gain from the sale of your primary residence - Alimony and support payments - Nontaxable strike benefits - Cash, public assistance and relief Do not include LIEAP (Low Income Energy Assistance Program) or SNAP (Supplemental Nutrition Assistance Program, formerly known as the Food Stamp Program) - Interest on federal, state, county and municipal bonds - All social security payments except those paid directly to a nursing home - Elderly homeowner/renter credit allowed or other federal or state refundable credits - · Long term care insurance benefits